drfreder/king-and-frederickson/README.md

 ![](README_files/figure-gfm/bioRxiv%20middle%20authors%20year-over-year-1.png)<!-- -->

 There was also slightly more growth in the number of men than women middle authorships in Mar/Apr 2020, compared to Mar/Apr 2019.

-### Comparing bioRxiv preprint submissions in the months before and during COVID-19 pandemic, by gender
+### Comparing bioRxiv preprint submissions in the months before and during the COVID-19 pandemic, by gender

-As for arXiv submissions, we also compared bioRxiv submissions across months for early
+As for arXiv submissions, we also compared bioRxiv submissions across months for early 2020.
-2020.

 ``` r
 biorxiv <- as.data.frame(ungroup(subset(df.b.all2020, as.Date(date) >= "2020-01-01" & as.Date(date) <= "2020-06-30") %>% group_by(round_date(as.Date(date), unit="weeks", week_start = getOption("lubridate.week.start", 1))) %>% summarize(female.n=sum(female.n, na.rm=TRUE), male.n=sum(male.n, na.rm=TRUE))))